STATE HIGHWAY SYSTEM

 335.17 State highway construction; means of noise abatement.—

-(1) The department shall make use of noise-control methods in the construction of all new state highways, with particular emphasis on those highways located in or near urban-residential developments which abut such highway rights-of-way.
+(1) The department shall make use of noise-control methods as part of highway construction projects involving new location or capacity expansion, with particular emphasis on those highways located in or near urban-residential developments which abut such highway rights-of-way.

 (a) Analysis of traffic noise impacts and abatement measures;